Quick! Can you name the nine Presidents who did not graduate college? Hint: two of them are on Mount Rushmore. (Answer at the bottom of the post.)

 While I was researching the study habits of the Founding Fathers last week, I became slightly discouraged.
 It seemed like every Founding Father had started off as a Boy Genius.
 Most of us can’t compare with being appointed as an Ambassador as an early adolescent, let alone being fluent in the Classical languages.

-I had mentally lumped the Founding Fathers and the Presidents together.
+I had mentally lumped the Founding Fathers and the presidents together.
 But I was wrong.
-I discovered that there have been nine Presidents who never attended college or gotten their degree.
+I discovered there have been nine presidents who never attended college or gotten their degree.